swijnands97/PSO_Wildfires/README.md

 Implements the PSO algoritm from scratch and performs all analyses.

 ### fires.py
-Generates the forest fire scenarious (binary matrix lists).
+Generates the forest fire scenarious (binary matrix lists), saves at .pkl files.

 ### forest_fire.py
 Contains the forest_fire class with all attributes and methods.